tobiasbriones/blog/philosophy/experience/this-entry-represents-a-milestone-for-me-2022-12-18/index.md

 decide whether to employ them sometimes.

-When being homogeneous, in the example above, an API is the same kind of software a "business domain" is, or a GUI tree is.
+When being homogeneous, in the example above, an API is the same kind of software a "business domain" is, a GUI tree is, or any module is.
 So there's no need to differentiate among them and say that APIs have a "Controller" as a template.
 In other words, everything should be a domain, and this also applies to articles of course.

 Articles are about the same idea, sometimes we need to think a bit more to write **what has to be written** instead of using **generic templates** and